Azure Verified Modules

 1. Close the Orphaned Module issue.

-General feedback/question and other standard issues
+General feedback/question, documentation update and other standard issues

 An issue is a “General Question/Feedback ❔” if it was opened through the “General Question/Feedback ❔” issue template, and has the labels of “Type: Question/Feedback 🙋♀️” and “Needs: Triage 🔍” applied to it.